ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - **Visibility**: `internal`
 - **Description**: Provides the functionality to expand the list of authorized signers for fund management, using an internal method to ensure security and integrity.

-## Notes
-- **PrivateKey Reference for Developers**:
-  - For development purposes, the private key associated with the test signer is `fc4a1eb6778756a953b188220062d33e3eaabd85099bef1a61da1053ae3d0c63`.
-It is crucial that this key is used responsibly and only within secure, controlled environments to prevent unauthorized access and ensure the safety of funds.

 # ForgeCCTPFundManager Contract Documentation

 ## Overview
-The `ForgeCCTPFundManager` contract is a specialized extension of the `CCTPFundManager` designed for simulating the withdrawals to get the gas estimation, specifically geared towards testing and development scenarios involving CCTP (Cross-Chain Trading Protocol) fund management.
+The `ForgeCCTPFundManager` contract is a specialized extension of the `CCTPFundManager` designed for simulating the withdrawals to get the gas estimation for CCTP enabled swaps.

 ## Import Dependencies
 - **CCTPFundManager:** Inherits from `CCTPFundManager` to leverage cross-chain fund management functionalities.